jaredtambua/opponent-aware-tetris-ai/README.md

 </tr>
 </table>

 #### Dynamic Playstyle
-In this setting, the agent continuously evaluates board conditions (under simulated garbage insertion) and switches between the AI modes during gameplay.
+In this setting, the agent continuously evaluates board conditions under simulated garbage insertion and switches between AI modes during gameplay.

 <p align="center">
   <img src="docs/gifs/ai_all.gif" width="400">
 </p>

 #### AI vs AI Matches
-We simulate modern versus Tetris settings, whereby lines cleared on one's board sends a corresponding amount of garbage to the opponent's board.
+We simulate modern versus Tetris settings, whereby lines cleared on one player's board send a corresponding amount of garbage to the opponent's board.

-On the left handside (Player 1), we have the Dynamic AI as previously shown.
-On the right handside (Player 2), we introduce the opponent-aware agent.
-Rather than evaluating only it's own board conditions, it also evalutes the opponent's board before deciding which AI mode is most appropriate.
+On the left-hand side (Player 1), we have the Dynamic AI as previously shown.
+On the right-hand side (Player 2), we introduce the opponent-aware agent.
+Rather than evaluating only its own board conditions, it also evaluates the opponent's board before deciding which AI mode is most appropriate.

 <p align="center">
   <img src="docs/gifs/ai_vs_aio.gif" width="800">